Welcome to Erdman Farm

 We will give you some time and notice if issues arise, we do realize that life happens.
 But if you get a final notice after a fair warning, you may be asked to leave.

-Theft from 2 legged (people) and 4 legged animals (rabbits, deer) is a possibility.
+Theft from 2 legged (people), 4 legged animals (rabbits, deer), and 6 legged (insects) thiefs are a possibility.
 There is currently no fence around the community garden.
 Other issues such as hail, strong wind etc can affect the garden and the material you may use in your garden.
 Erdman Farm is not responsible for losses due to theft, weather or other natural events affecting the garden.

 Erdman farm community gardeners rent their gardens from May until October one year at a time.